 I have several recipes for a homemade GF loaf that turn out soft and spongy which I can share in a future post, but homemade GF bread is just plain tricky!
 Because of this, we only bake our own on special occasions and use Udi's for everyday meals.
 Second place would be Trader Joes' multigrain bread.

 Our favorite bagels are Aldi's plain bagels.
 They toast up perfectly and the look and texture are the closest to a traditional bagel.
-Udi's bagels taste fine and my kids will eat them, but they are a little misshapen if you want my opinion.
+Canyon GF Bagels and Trader Joes are also good.

 Hamburger/Hot Dog Buns

 Once again, Udi's is our number one choice for this.
 When we grill burgers and hot dogs at home, I like to butter and broil the buns first.
 It just makes them more like eating out!
 They are definitely our take along when we go out to eat.
 My kids will order their burger in a lettuce wrap, then transfer it to their bun.
 You can order a hot dog without the bun easily, then transfer it to your own bun and add toppings.

 Hands down, the Barilla brand pasta is the most like regular pasta in both taste, texture, and appearance.
 It's good enough that when I'm making a big pasta dish, we all eat gluten free pasta.
 If I'm just making spaghetti, I'll cook both kinds because I am cheap and anything gluten free costs more!

 We continue to test in this area, and it's only getting better and more available.
 Udi's frozen pizza is my kids' favorite.
 If you live in the east, Ledo Pizza is our favorite take out or sit down restaurant.
 Mod Pizza is also tremendous.